open-education-hub/methodology/description.md

 #### What to Look for in an Open Source Project

-When choosing a tool to be employed during any phase of the class life cycle, one has to mind the following factors:
+When choosing a tool to be employed during any phase of the class lifecycle, one has to mind the following factors:

 - community involvement in product development
 - development history
 - adoption from other parties or institutions
 - success stories with regards to use cases that are compatible with yours

-Open source projects depend on the community to move forward the desgin and development and goals, based on a stated common use case.
+Open source projects depend on the community to move forward the design and development and goals, based on a stated common use case.
 The more community support a project has, the better the odds that it will be a long lived, well rounded solution.

 Open source projects can be easily tracked using issue trackers, and versioning systems to determine the maturity of the code base.